Soniyck/ricer/README.md

 - Sync configs and packages across devices

 ## Dependencies
-Git is required to use `ricer`.
+**Git** - required to use ricer.
 It is used to store the configuration files and install scripts in a git repository.
 The tool can be used with any git hosting service (e.g., GitHub, GitLab, Bitbucket).

 ## Build & Install